jackmott/jackmott.github.io/_posts/2016-8-13-adventures-in-fsharp.markdown

 #### Other loop patterns to beware of in .NET:

 * For lops that go from 0 to anything *less* than the array length, will not get the bounds check eliminated.
+* For loops that go backwards, will not get array bounds checking elided.
-* For loops in F# that have a stride length of something other than 1, compile to slow code.
+* With for loops in F# that have a stride length of something other than 1, the compiler generates a loop that uses an Enumerator, which is much slower and generates garbage.
 Use a while loop, or tail recursion instead.
-* For loops that go backwards, will not get array bounds checking elided.
 * The `for x in array` syntax in F# works out fine.
 There may be other performance considerations but a normal for loop is generated and bounds checking is elided.

 *These things are all true as of 64bit RyuJIT .NET 4.6.2 and F# 4.4.0, some of them are being actively worked on and could improve soon.*